redhat-openstack/website/source/documentation/rdo-packaging-guidelines.html.md

  * Override rules listed in this document.
  * Exceptions granted by RDO Packaging Group (e.g. bundling)

+A set of examples for spec and other useful files can be found in [openstack-example-spec](https://github.com/openstack-packages/openstack-example-spec) github repository.
+These files can be used as templates for new packages although some adjustments may be needed for each particular case.

 ## Packages Review Process

 * All reviews **must** block the review tracker using the alias RDO-**release** .